-Figuring out anything related to static discharge is very difficult because it depends on the environment, the wiring in your shop, and the exact arrangement of the machine and everything that interacts with it electrically.
+Figuring out anything related to static discharge is very difficult because it depends on the environment, the wiring in your shop, the exact arrangement of the machine, and everything that interacts with it electrically.

 Several of us at Carbide 3D have been shocked by touching the vacuum hoses in our shops, both in California and Illinois, but we have never had a disconnect.
 This serves as a reminder of another fact, most users will never have a disconnect problem, even with an ungrounded hose.
 (Setting the potential shocks aside)